Digitalizer01/Shell-exercises/README.md

 # Shell Script Exercises

+## Description

+The exercises cover topics such as displaying the date and time in different formats, generating random numbers, performing basic arithmetic operations, using escape sequences, displaying a menu of options, searching for a word in a file, and appending data to a file.
+Each exercise includes a brief description of the script and the commands used.

 ## Exercise 1

 This script uses the `date` command to display the current date and time in different formats.
 The `+` option is used to specify the format of the output.